pvtr-malli/RecallAI/docs/decisions/ADR_007_llm_model_selection.md

 The LLM must operate:

 * Fully **local and offline**
+* The file content should not leave the laptop - privacy needed.
 * With **limited system resources**
 * As a **question-answering assistant**, not a text generator
 * With predictable behavior and low latency